-The Celtic club owners are a collection of shareholders with Dermot Desmond in control of the majority stake.
-The Irish businessman first bought into the Glasgow giants back during 1994.
+Celtic’s owners are a collection of shareholders with Dermot Desmond in control of the largest single stake.
+The Irish businessman first bought into the Glasgow giants back in 1994.

 The Celtic Park natives have been a public limited company since 1994 when former owner Fergus McCann gained majority control.
 He later sold off his stake in 1999, with there now a combined 10 investors financing the Premiership club’s bid to add to Celtic’s long list of trophies.

-When did Dermot Desmond become an owner of Celtic PLC?
+When did Dermot Desmond join the Celtic board?

 Photo by Ian MacNicol/Getty Images